-- Establish a shared understanding of 'equity' that relates both inward and outward, allowing everyone to relate it to themselves and their work - Get ongoing community guidance on the definition of 'equity,' an equity statement, and the Office of Equity's vision and mission statements
+- > Establish a universal definition of 'equity' - > Define equity in a way that relates both inward and outward, allowing everyone to relate it to themselves and their work - > Get ongoing community guidance on the definition of 'equity,' an equity statement, and the Office of Equity's vision and mission statements

 An Office of Equity, created within the Office of the Governor, would serve a non-duplicative, coordinating role.
 The Office should provide a unified vision around equity for all state agencies, ensuring the state steps together in the same direction by prioritizing goals and implementing effective strategies around diversity, equity, and inclusion.
-A central entity coordinating and elevating these priorities will help normalize language and concepts around equity, racial equity, social justice, diversity, and inclusion.
+A central entity coordinating and elevating these priorities will help normalize language and concepts around equity, racial equity, social justice, diversity,